isomerpages/moe-aes/_sports-and-games/Judo.md

 ---
 <p style="text-align:center;"><strong>“Still your Mind, Crush a Mountain”</strong></p>

-That is the motto for AES Judo Team.
-We are 50-member strong team, facilitated by 4 teachers-in-charge and mentored by Singapore Judo Federation (SJF) recognised coach, Mohamad, Faizal, Holder of First Dan (shodan (初段)).
+The AES Judo programme aims to instil in our Judokas the values of self-discipline and respect for others, as well as to develop mental and physical resilience, faster reflexes, better body coordination and concentration.&nbsp;<br><br>

-AES Judokas train 2-3 times weekly, with grading certification conducted by the SJF completed four times each year.
-Each CCA training is focused on physical conditioning, training of the throw and break fall techniques, so that we may be more proficient in our sport in a safe manner.
+AES Judokas train 2-3 times weekly, with Singapore Judo Federation (SJF) belt/kyu grading certification completed four times each year.
+Each CCA training is focused on physical conditioning, learning new Judo moves and practising safe break fall techniques, so that we may become more proficient in the sport in a safe manner.&nbsp;<br><br>

-Judo originated from Japan, and is now known around the world as an Olympic sport.
-It combines Jujitsu, a form of wrestling, with mental discipline.
-As a form of martial art, Judo can instill a sense of self-discipline and respect for others.
-As a sport, it develops faster reflexes, better body coordination and concentration.

-###   Teachers/Coaches

-Mrs Raine Yam-Seah (Teacher in-charge) <br>
-Ms Nadhirah <br>
-Miss Siti Mardia <br>
-Miss Tan Xin Yi

-###   Student Leaders/Captains

-Looi Ming Yi (‘C’ Division – Boys) <br>
-Cheong Shung Gar, Crystal (‘C’ Division – Girls) <br>
-Ong Cai Fu Alex (‘B’ Division – Boys) <br>
-Nur Izdihar Binte Zaini (‘B’ Division – Girls)
+The team is mentored by main coach, Mohamad Faizal (SJF Director in Coaching and Education)t, and he is supported by assistant coach, Gu Jiayao, and 3 teachers-in-charge.
+<br><br>

-###   Achievements
+###   CCA Achievements